sjbylo/aba/README.md

 ```

-Check 'cluster-config.sh' is able to parse all the data it needs to create the agent config files (and the VMs, if needed):
+Check `cluster-config.sh` is able to parse all the data it needs to create the agent config files (and the VMs, if needed):

 ```
 scripts/cluster-config.sh        # example execution to show the cluster configuration extracted from the Agend-based files.